 There are hundreds of IRS forms, but, if your business has employees, two of the most important are Forms W-2 and W-4.
-Employers use these form to help follow the pay-as-you-go tax system the United States follows.
-Let's go over the major difference between W-2 vs W-4.
+Employers use these forms to help follow the pay-as-you-go tax system the United States follows.
+However, there’s an important distinction between W-2 vs. W-4 forms other than just the number at the end.
+Let's go over the major difference between W-2 and W-4.

 Form W-4 is the Employee's Withholding Allowance Certificate.
-Employers use this to calculate how much income tax to withhold from the employee's pay.
+Employers use this to calculate how much income tax to withhold from the employee's pay throughout their employment.
 (It has no impact on how much Social Security or Medicare tax is withheld).
-Employees must complete and sign this form on or before the day they begin a new job.
+To comply with the policy, employees must complete and sign this form on or before the day they begin a new job.
 New employees cannot use the same Form W-4 they filed with a prior employer.
 A new W-4 must be completed, even though it will usually be the same as the employee's previous W-4.
-The employer should keep the completed W-4 on file; it need not be filed with the IRS unless the IRS asks for it.
+The company should keep the completed W-4 on file; it need not be filed with the IRS unless the IRS asks for it.
 Form W-4 is important because it tells the employer:

-Payroll taxes can quickly get complicated.
+Payroll taxes can quickly get complicated, especially when you have to figure out W-4 vs. W-2 form requirements.
 You have to calculate the withholding, do the necessary record keeping and fill out the required forms.
 Because of this, many small business owners rely on tax pros or accountants to do it.
 Remember, the amounts you pay a payroll tax service are deductible business operating expenses.
 You can also handle payroll and taxes yourself using accounting software.